-The Board of Mobile Streams plc presents its audited accounts for the financial year ended 30 June 2021.
+The Board of Mobile Streams plc presents its audited accounts for the financial year ended 30 June 2022.

-In the year to 30 June 2021 Mobile Streams continued to offer games and other content direct to consumers across a wide range of mobile devices in three emerging markets, whilst focusing resources on the growth of Streams Data, the data insight and intelligence platform launched in 2020.
-Market conditions in Argentina in particular had an adverse effect on revenues, leading to increased losses.
-However, the net revenues of Streams Data for the year of £137k exceeded the £85k net revenues of the legacy content business.
+In the year to 30 June 2022 Mobile Streams continued to offer games and other content direct to consumers across a wide range of mobile devices in three emerging markets, whilst focusing resources on the growth of Streams Data, the data insight and intelligence platform launched in 2020.
+For the second year running, the net revenues of Streams Data (£799k in 2022 and £217k in 2021) exceeded those of the legacy content business.